-Our theory connects the relative preponderance of human-centered education to voting on the socio-cultural divide.
-It draws attention to the prominence of cultural and communicative skills for understanding human coexistence relative to economic and technical skills.
+Our theory connects the relative preponderance of human-centered education to voting on the sociocultural divide.
+We measure the prominence of cultural and communicative skills for understanding human coexistence relative to economic and technical skills.
 Because these skills are assumed to be independent of each other, and additive, in that their sum measures a person's educational resources, we can combine them in a part-to-whole ratio measure.
 The variable, CECT, is estimated as follows: for a given field, it is the ratio of communicative plus cultural skills to the sum of the four skill categories: